-Employment Among Oregon’s VeteransNovember 6, 2019 In 2018, the unemployment rate for veterans in Oregon was 4.8 percent, according to the Current Population Survey.
-Overall, Oregon’s unemployment rate was 4.2 percent in 2018.
-Across the U.S., veterans had a lower unemployment rate of 3.5 percent.
+Employment Among Oregon’s VeteransNovember 10, 2020 In 2019, the unemployment rate for veterans in Oregon was 4.5 percent, according to the American Community Survey.
+Overall, Oregon’s unemployment rate was 4.8 percent in 2019.
+Across the U.S., veterans had a lower unemployment rate of 3.7 percent.

-About 296,000 veterans lived in Oregon in 2018.
-More than half of veterans (162,000) were not in the labor force.
-This figure could be related to the age of veterans.
-According to the American Community Survey, more than half of Oregon’s veterans were age 65 years or older and served in the military at least four decades ago: Vietnam War (110,596 veterans), Korean War (20,634), and World War II (7,852).
-Gulf-War I and II veterans totaled 94,463.
+About 264,000 veterans lived in Oregon in 2019.
+Among veterans 18 to 64, 75 percent were in the labor force, slightly less than the 77 percent labor force participation rate among non-veterans.
+This may be because veterans tend to be relatively older.
+According to the American Community Survey, more than half of Oregon’s veterans were age 65 years or older and served in the military at least four decades ago: Vietnam War (99,655 veterans), Korean War (17,278), and World War II (6,694).
+Gulf-War I and II veterans totaled 93,846.

-In 2018, Oregon’s veterans earned a higher median income ($40,012) than nonveterans ($30,979).
-Education could be one of the factors influencing veterans’ higher median income.
-Among Oregon veterans ages 25 years and older, 42.6 percent have an associate’s degree or some college compared with 33.5 percent of nonveterans.
-About 5.4 percent of veterans don’t have a high school diploma, while 9.9 percent of nonveterans don’t have a high school diploma.
-Higher educational attainment generally translates into higher earnings.
+In 2019, Oregon’s veterans earned a higher median income ($41,693) than nonveterans ($32,134).
+Veterans earn a higher income despite being less likely to have a college degree.
+Among Oregon veterans ages 25 years and older, 29 percent have a four-year degree or better, compared with 35 percent of nonveterans.
+Alternatively, about 4 percent of veterans don’t have a high school diploma, while 9 percent of nonveterans don’t have a high school diploma.

 More information about veterans is available in the U.S. Bureau of Labor Statistics’ “Employment Situation of Veterans”.